Armstrong World Industries (AWI) Q2 2017 Results - Earnings Call Transcript

 Kathryn Ingram Thompson - Thompson Research Group LLC

-And so with the delta, essentially with the EBITDA range being unchanged, I would assume, is the delta at the headwind bore (23:49) from inflation and higher SG&A?
-Just wanted to make sure I have the puts and takes of that EBITDA guidance, make sure I'm understanding correctly.
+And so with the delta, essentially with the EBITDA range being unchanged, I would assume, is the delta at the headwind more from inflation and higher SG&A?
+Just wanted to make sure I have the puts and takes of that EBITDA guidance, make sure I'm understanding it correctly.

 Brian MacNeal - Armstrong World Industries, Inc.